Tc3s/tool-scan-pipeline-security/docs/README.md

-# 🛡️ Task 4: Automated Vulnerability Management Pipeline (V10 Ultimate)
+# 🛡️ Task 4: Automated Vulnerability Management Pipeline

 > **"From Detection to Verification: A Closed-Loop Security Pipeline"**
 >